metasfresh/metasfresh-documentation/_webui_collection/EN/Print_text_on_documents-product.md

 ---
-title: How do I record a general product description that will appear on documents?
+title: How do I record a general product description?
 layout: default
 tags:
   - Master Data